Tellusant/docs/posts/south-africa-subnational-ict-opportunities.md

 The graph below shows the finished analysis.
 The vertical distance between the envelope and the entities plot point is the opportunity.

-Note that Johannesburg and Cape Town, while most affluent among South African cities, still rpresent opportunities.
+Note that Johannesburg and Cape Town, while most affluent among South African cities, still represent opportunities.

 <img  src="assets/images/tellusant-south-africa-ict-subnational-trend.svg" width="500" alt="South Africa ICT Subnational Trend">

-The graphs show percentages.
-More important is the absolute opportunities.
+The graph above shows percentages.
+More important is the absolute opportunities in number of households.

+The graph below applies the percentages to the number of households (a simple multiplication).

+1. The largest opportunity by far is still in the greater Johannesburg area.
+However, non-city areas in KwaZulu Natal (Durban is capital) and Western Cape (Cape Town is capital).
+2. 89% of the opportunity comes from half of the entities.
+This is below the often used (but incorrect) 80/20 rule.

 <img  src="assets/images/tellusant-south-africa-ict-market-opportunities.svg" width="400" alt="South Africa ICT Market Opportunities">